-Sets of images may be submitted as either prints or digital images
+Sets of images may be submitted as either prints or digital images.

-Prints must be matted, with a maximum size of 20×16 inches.
+Prints must be mounted with a maximum size of 500 x 400 mm.
 Please include a diagram of the layout you wish to be used to display your prints.